 OUTPUT 5: Repository of good practices

-This repository will consist of at least 20 good practices developed at the schools of four of the partner institutions.
-These Educational good practices will be developed through action research by the facilitators (teachers and educators) at FabLabs in co-creation with teacher trainers and other relevant stakeholders.
-The materials developed through this process will be relevant to and applicable by other facilitators at FabLabs.
-The good practices will be linked to the STEM education competences which the facilitator needs to perform.
-These good practices will be described (aims, materials, resources, target audience, role and competences of the facilitator…) and will be supported with different media (video, pictures, …) exemplifying not only the result (the good practice) but also the personal reflections of the facilitator during the different stages of the action research.
-Because the good practices are created through action research, we will also include a guide for action research to facilitate FabLabs and schools in the innovation of their educational approach.
+This repository consists of at least 20 good practices developed at the schools of four of the partner institutions.
+These Educational good practices were developed through action research by the facilitators (teachers and educators) at FabLabs in co-creation with teacher trainers and other relevant stakeholders.
+The materials developed through this process is relevant to and applicable by other facilitators at FabLabs.
+The good practices are linked to the STEM education competences which the facilitator needs to perform.
+These good practices are described (aims, materials, resources, target audience, role and competences of the facilitator…) and are supported with different media (video, pictures, …) exemplifying not only the result (the good practice) but also the personal reflections of the facilitator during the different stages of the action research.
+Because the good practices are created through action research, there was also included a guide for action research to facilitate FabLabs and schools in the innovation of their educational approach.
 This guide for action research combined with the resulting good practices will inspire other facilitators in FabLabs and schools to start their own action research and improve their own competences through self-reflection and try-outs.

 LEAD: ELLINOGERMANIKI AGOGI

 OUTPUT 6: Open e-learning platform